ogstools.variables.variable module#

 ndarray

-Get the output unit.
+Return the output unit

 property difference: Variable#

-returns: A variable relating to differences in this quantity.
+A variable relating to differences in this quantity.

 is_mask()[source]#